Franiac/TwitchLeecher/README.md

+# CAUTION!!!
+FAKE TWITCH LEECHER WEBSITE!!!

+**There is a FAKE website [https://tleecher.com](https://tleecher.com) providing a download link for Twitch Leecher.**

+**This site has nothing to do with Twitch Leecher and only provides MALWARE!**

+**DO NOT DOWNLOAD ANYTHING FROM THIS WEBSITE!!!**

 # Twitch Leecher

 If you are looking for an extremely fast and easy to use Twitch VOD downloader, this is your tool!